7 min read

 - Incorrect nesting of structured data

-Schema markup matters only when accuracy is maintained.
+Schema markup delivers results only when accuracy is maintained.

 Schema Markup and Click Through Rates